davidlrnt/rate-my-prompt/README.md

 ### Option A (recommended): Fetch protocol via CLI

-Run this locally to print the protocol, then paste it into your agent along with the conversation excerpt:
+Run this to grab the protocol text, then paste it into your current session:

 ```bash
 curl -L https://raw.githubusercontent.com/davidlrnt/rate-my-prompt/main/protocols/prompt-relationship-report-v1.md